 Guidelines and Nutrition

-Journal: I highly recommend, no demand, that you keep a lifting journal noting the day, workout, exercises, sets, reps, and weights used.
+Journal: I highly recommend that you keep a exercise journal noting the day, workout, exercises, sets, reps, and resistance used (color of resistance band).
 Be as detailed as possible.

 Date, Body part: